uprt/devicelistener/README.md

 # libasio example
-This was a test task for one job application.
+This was a trial task for one job application.
 The task was "to compute the number of messages received from some devices".
-I decided use libasio (boost::asio), let my app receive messages in async way, support variable-width packets and let the protocol use TCP as a transport level.
+I decided to use libasio (boost::asio), let my app receive messages in async way, support variable-width packets and let the protocol use TCP as a transport level.

 # Why boost::asio?
 Well, it is a mature and reliable library widely used in production.